-The Group has a certain class of securities owned by one of our subsidiaries, which qualify as financial instruments, primarily due to their short-term nature.
+During the prior period presented in these consolidated financial statements, the Group had a certain class of securities owned by one of our subsidiaries, which qualify as financial instruments, primarily due to their short-term nature.
 These securities are classified as FVPL.
-The Group's investments held in the trust account are comprised of money market funds and are recognized at fair value with the changes in fair value recognized in the consolidated statements of income.
-The estimated fair value of the investments held in the trust account is determined using available market information.
+The Group's investments held in the trust account were comprised of money market funds and are recognized at fair value with the changes in fair value recognized in the consolidated statements of income.
+The estimated fair value of the investments held in the trust account was determined using available market information.